Download the Overview of history, statistics, rankings, and key initiatives of the UCSF Helen Diller Family Comprehensive Cancer Center.

-- The 2017-18 U.S. News & World Report "America’s Best Hospitals" survey ranked UCSF 10th for cancer care — and first among California cancer-care providers.
-The survey placed UCSF’s cancer care among the top 15 in the nation for the 11th consecutive year.
-UCSF received elite Honor Roll status for exceptional performance in 15 medical specialties.
-It is the top-ranked hospital on the West Coast on the Honor Roll and the top center in California for cancer.
+- The 2020-2021 U.S. News & World Report "America’s Best Hospitals" placed UCSF’s cancer care among the top 15 in the nation for the 14th consecutive year.
+UCSF was the highest ranked hospital for cancer care in Northern California.
+UCSF ranked eighth on the national Best Hospitals Honor Roll and among the nation’s leading medical centers in all 15 specialties for which it was assessed.

 - Elsevier, a global publisher of scientific and medical journals, ranks UCSF as one of the top five institutions in the world for published cancer research and impact.

 - The professional schools of UCSF are among the top in the nation.
-UC San Francisco’s School of Medicine ranked in the top five nationally according to U.S. News & World Report's 2017 issue of “America’s Best Graduate Schools."
-UCSF has the only school of medicine in the nation that ranks in the top five in both research and primary care education, including a tie for fourth place in research education, alongside University of Pennsylvania.
+UC San Francisco’s School of Medicine ranked in the top five nationally according to U.S. News & World Report's 2019 issue of “America’s Best Graduate Schools."
+UCSF has the only school of medicine in the nation that ranks in the top five in both research and primary care education.

 - The University of California, San Francisco (UCSF) received the largest amount of research funds from the National Institutes of Health (NIH) of all other public institutions in 2016 and ranked second among all institutions nationwide.
 UCSF has ranked among the nation’s top institutions in NIH funding for more than two decades, with the School of Medicine receiving $577.6 million in 2016.
 The UCSF schools of pharmacy, dentistry and nursing also ranked first in their fields in NIH grants for 2016: Pharmacy for the 37th consecutive year.